Alpha-CubeSat/Golden-Holograms/README.md

 # Golden-Holograms

 To use, first clone repo.

-Then launch Live Server (package/plugin) in Atom or VS Code with repo folder added as project, pointing to the index.html in the project root.
-This should launch the application in a static viewing configuration.
+Then install NodeJS.

+Navigate to the project directory in your terminal/command line and type: npm install

+Then, to launch the application, type: node index.js

 Key tasks: